-If statutory decision-makers decide that the two projects can proceed, construction will start in 2023 with both projects to be operational by mid-2024.
+If statutory decision-makers decide that the two projects can proceed, VMFRP will apply for funding to construct the sites.

 Issues identification

 Stakeholder engagement to date and preliminary technical investigations have helped the VMFRP to understand the existing conditions and key issues for consideration within the project area, as well as stakeholder and landholder concerns.
 This has helped the VMFRP to develop and refine the project design and alignment.